-- Ships to you in PCGS protective plastic slabs!
+- Ships to you in protective plastic slabs from the PCGS!

 - Availability of certified coins is limited!

-- Consists of .7734 Troy ounce of actual silver content.
+- Consists of .7734 Troy oz of actual silver content.

 - Bears a face value of $1 (USD) backed by the federal government.

 - Issued a Grade of Mint State 63 by the Professional Coin Grading Service.

 - On the reverse is the heraldic eagle of the United States.

 - Comes with a CC mint mark from the Carson City Mint.

 Each of the 1878-CC Silver Morgan Dollars offered here comes with a Mint State 63 certification and arrives in a protective slab.
 Coins in this condition often exhibit impaired mint luster with several, small contact marks and numerous heavier marks.
 It is also possible for the coins to present with small patches of hairlines.